 }

-Notice how we declare the name of the element we are styling (body) then modify its properties one-by-one.
-This is what you may want to consider when styling the above properties:
+Notice how the element that is being styled (body) is declared and its properties are defined one-by-one.
+You may want to consider the following information when styling the above properties: